-Such models are increasingly gaining in importance in order, for example, to simulate human behaviour, such as in a mass panic.
+Such models are increasingly gaining in importance, in order for example to simulate the behaviour of people, such as in a mass panic.
 In this modelling technique (see also the box), each individual (human and animal) in the system that is to be modelled is represented as a discrete object.
-He, she or it is assigned specific characteristics such as height, gender, weight or energy consumption.
+He, she or it is assigned specific characteristics such as height, sex, weight or energy consumption.
 Via an algorithm, the individual is also given the ability to seek food, to interact with other individuals, or to move to other regions, where better living conditions prevail.
 For this complex bottom-up approach, the scientists developed new codes and software, which are now to be adapted optimally to modern hardware.

-The Swiss High Performance and High Productivity platform provides the ideal conditions for Zollikofer and his team.
-HP2C is an interdisciplinary cooperation between scientists, mathematicians, IT specialists and hardware manufacturers who are looking to adapt existing algorithms for modelling and answering complex scientific questions on future computer architectures in such a way that they can be used efficiently.
+For this, the Swiss High Performance and High Productivity platform provides the ideal conditions for Zollikofer and his team.
+HP2C is an interdisciplinary cooperation between scientists, mathematicians, IT specialists and hardware manufacturers, who wish to adapt existing algorithms for modelling and solving complex scientific questions to future computer architectures in such a way that these can be used efficiently.
 The main instigators of HP2C are the CSCS, with its director Thomas Schulthess, and the Università della Svizzera italiana, with its president Piero Martinoli.

 Support from the physical sciences and mathematics

 Zollikofer praises the ideal conditions, but does not make a secret of how difficult it has been to put together a research team to take on this challenge.
-It was not from anthropology, but from other disciplines that, after a long search, he and his colleague Jody Weissmann found support: from the mathematician Wesley Petersen, the astrophysicists George Lake and Simone Callegari, and the biophysicist Natalie Tkachenko, who are now developing the codes for the model - a model that is supposed to unite short-term, local patterns of individual human behaviour and long-term, globally-acting patterns of changed environmental conditions.
-The researchers would like to use it to run through various behaviour scenarios between Neanderthals and humans, taking into account the fauna, climate conditions, topography and vegetation, in order to research the possible causes of the extinction of the Neanderthals in greater detail.
+It was not from anthropology, but from other disciplines that, after a long search, he and his colleague Jody Weissmann found support: from the mathematician Wesley Petersen, the astrophysicists George Lake and Simone Callegari, and the biophysicist Natalie Tkachenko, who are now developing the codes for the model.
+A model that is intended to unite short-term, local patterns of individual human behaviour and long-term, globally-acting patterns of changed environmental conditions.
+With it, the researchers would like to run through various scenarios of behaviour between Neanderthals and humans, taking into account the fauna, climate conditions, topography and vegetation, in order to research the possible causes of the extinction of the Neanderthals in greater detail.

-The agent-based models are to be combined with classic top-down diffusion models, which are used to research population dynamics.
-“Among other things, we want to test the validity of agent-based models with them”, says Weissmann.
+The agent-based models are to be combined with classic top-down diffusion models which are used for researching population dynamics.
+“With them, we want to test the validity of agent-based models, amongst other things”, says Weissmann.
 Tkachenko is researching the coupling between the diffusion models and the agent-based models.

 “What we aim to model corresponds to the saying that the flapping of a butterfly’s wings in China can cause a tornado in the USA”, says Zollikofer.
-He points out that, so far, no-one has tested whether something like this is possible: whether – analogously to the flapping of a butterfly’s wings – the local behaviour of a single individual could have effects on the entire human population.
+He says that so far, no-one has tested whether something like that is possible, whether – analogously to the flapping of a butterfly’s wings – the local behaviour of a single individual could have effects on the entire human population.

 Reducing a simulation period of years to a few weeks

 With their project, the team would like to find out to what degree of detail the simulation of such complex relationships is possible.
-But before things get that far, a large number of software- and hardware-related problems still need to be solved in order to obtain a stable simulation environment, as the researchers stress.
-In order to obtain meaningful results, each simulation must be carried out with tens of thousands of single individuals several hundreds of times and with differing starting conditions.
-Developing the prototype for the model for this would take years.
-Through the interdisciplinary cooperation within the framework of HP2C, however, Zollikofer and his team would like to carry out the simulations in a few months or weeks.
-The professor is convinced that such massively parallel, multi-agent-based simulations will become increasingly important, for example in the question as to the effect of migration in the modern world, or an evacuation in the event of a reactor accident, for example.
+But before things get that far, a large number of software- and hardware-related problems remain to be solved in order to obtain a stable simulation environment, emphasise the researchers.
+In order to obtain meaningful results, each simulation must be carried out with tens of thousands of single individuals several hundreds of times, with differing starting conditions.
+The prototype for the model for this would take years.
+Through the interdisciplinary cooperation within the framework of HP2C, Zollikofer and his team would like to carry out the simulations in a few months or weeks.
+The professor is convinced that such massively parallel, multi-agent-based simulations will become increasingly important, for example in the question of the effect of migration in the modern world, or an evacuation in the event of a reactor accident.